boromirdidnothingwrong/sodorpc/README.md

-Leaving the below for posterity but this supercedes that really.
+# Leaving the below for posterity
 Images, in Contensis.
 Routes, just don't.
 They load dynamically bcuz of Siteview. eh.
 In theory we can also do a search thing if you get it a bit wrong.
 Don't know if there's any point.